plinss/acmebot/README.md

 These files contain HTTP header directives setting HPKP for both the primary and backup private keys.

 Each file is suitable to be included in the server configuration for either Apache or Nginx respectively.

+Thess files will not be created if the 'hpkp' directory is set to 'null'.

 ### Archive Directory